lightsaber-metrics/LightsabersMetrics/README.md

   * Output set information in CSV format

  ## Restrictions
   * Right now, this only works for fullscreen 1920x1080 KQB.
 Other resolutions will break things horribly.
+May only work with one monitor, too.
   * Alt-tabbing duing gameplay will probably break stuff.
 Doing it in between sets or in between a match (during loading) *should* be okay.
   * This cannot be used on video streamed to/through Twitch/Discord, due to image compression.
 It should work on locally recorded games.
   * I've only tested this on Windows, I've tried to make the code OS agnostic but I can't guarantee compatibility.